I'm 15 and Pregnant, What Do I Do Next? [How Adoption Can Change Lives]

 Your Unplanned Pregnancy Options

-If you’re 15, you’re probably finishing your first year of high school, dreaming about upcoming dances and worried about all the normal challenges of being a teenager — getting your first job, dealing with your first loves and working through changing friendships.
+If you’re 15, you’re probably in high school, dreaming about upcoming dances and worried about all the normal challenges of being a teenager — getting your first job, dealing with your first loves and working through changing friendships.

 There are probably a few thoughts running through your head right now: “Should I get an abortion?
 Should I give up my baby?
 Should I keep my baby?
 I’m 15 — how am I supposed to make this decision?”

-Things to Know Having a Baby at 15 Years Old
+5 Things to Know About Having a Baby at 15 Years Old

 When you first discover that you are pregnant at 15, you may automatically consider parenting your child.
 Being a parent can seem like fun; raising a child who looks like you and loves you unconditionally can be the most rewarding thing in the world.